 This cultivar of the popular blue phlox has round, full flowers with overlapping petals.
 It is noteworthy for its particularly rich blue-violet color.
 Use it in rock gardens or alpine houses, in a dry wall, or as edging.

-CareGrow in humus-rich, fertile, moist but well-drained soil in part shade.
+CareGrow in humus-rich, fertile, moist but well-drained soil in partial shade.

 PropagationInsert basal cuttings in spring, or take root cuttings in early autumn or winter.